-The average hospital stay is 2 days.
+The average hospital stay is 2 days for a routine admission.

 Are there any side-effects?

 Most procedures have a potential for side-effects.
 You should be reassured that, although all these complications are well-recognised, the majority of patients do not suffer any problems after a urological procedure.